 The real major advantage of solar heat is accomplished when used in a HYSS-System.
 Due to the great interchange in the HYSS-system you get 5-7 times in return as heating and hot water for each part supplied energy (electricity) to the heat pump.

 Annual efficiency (seasonal performance - SCOP) increases to 5-7 with HYSS

 For a conventional heat pump powered by solar cells the utilization from the solar cells will increase with the heat factor of the heat pump, normally between 3-4.
 This means that you'll get 3-4 times in return for each part supplied energy (electricity) as heating and hot water.
 Solar heat is utilized by solar collectors in HYSS which are significantly more area efficient than solar panels.
 Solar heating will additionally provide free hot water and improve the heat pump efficiency meaning for each kWh supplied to the heat pump it generates 5-7 parts of heating and hot water.

-Solar collector becomes an unbeatable investment in this comparison, both technically and economically, in terms of reducing the need for purchased energy for heating and hot water.
+Solar collectors becomes an unbeatable investment in this comparison, both technically and economically, in terms of reducing the need for purchased energy for heating and hot water.
 Solar cells have their advantages naturally by providing electricity to the electrical components in HYSS.
-By utilizing both solar and solar heat this becomes an unbeatable combination!
+By utilizing both solar and solar heat this becomes the ultimate combination!

 HYSS makes it easier to acheive the standard of a zero-energy house

 By using HYSS the need for added energy for heating and hot water supply is reduced.
 With solar cells it also becomes easier to manage the supply of electricity.
 Through combination of HYSS and solar electricity, the possibility to create a self-sufficient house increases with clean renewable and free flowing energy.